Guided Meta-Policy Search

-From the meta-learning curves in Figure~\ref{fig:samplecomplexity}, we see about 4x improvement for sawyer object pushing and about 12x improvement for legged locomotion in terms of the number of samples required.
-Hence, the combination of (1) an off-policy RL algorithm such as SAC for obtaining per-task experts, and (2) the ability to take multiple off-policy supervised gradient steps w.r.t. the experts in the outer loop, enables us to obtain significant overall sample efficiency gains as compared to on-policy meta-RL algorithm such as MAML.
-These sample efficiency gains are important since they bring us significantly closer to having a meta-reinforcement learning algorithm which can be run on physical robots with practical time scales and sample complexity.
+Hence, the combination of (1) an off-policy RL algorithm such as SAC for obtaining per-task experts, and (2) the ability to take multiple off-policy supervised gradient steps w.r.t. the experts in the outer loop, enables us to obtain significant overall sample efficiency gains as compared to on-policy meta-RL algorithm such as MAML, while also showing much better extrapolation than data-efficient contextual methods like PEARL.
+These sample efficiency gains are important since they bring us significantly closer to having a robust meta-reinforcement learning algorithm which can be run on physical robots with practical time scales and sample complexity.